TheRealSibasishBehera/kubearmor-elasticstack-logging/README.md

 There would be 3 components in this setup:

 1. **Elasticsearch** is a real-time, distributed, and scalable search engine which allows for full-text and structured search, as well as analytics.
-Relay server data can be indexed and searched through which would be produced in large volumes of log data.
+Relay server logs can be indexed and searched through which would be produced in large volumes of log data.

 2. **Kibana** is a data visualization frontend and dashboard for Elasticsearch.
 Kibana allows user to explore the log data in a visual manner that is stored in the Elasticsearch instance with the help of a web interface.
-Users would also be allowed to build dashboards or view existing ones which would help to answer the quickly gain insight about the pods managed by KubeArmor:
+Users would also be allowed to build dashboards or view existing ones which would help to answer and quickly gain insight about the pods managed by KubeArmor:

 - Security policies deployed for their pods
-- Alerts for each policy in a pod
+- Logs for each policy in a pod
-- Alerts filtered by severity
+- Logs filtered by severity
-- Alerts filtered by type (MatchedPolicy, MatchedHostPolicy, MatchedNativePolicy)
+- Logs filtered by type (MatchedPolicy, MatchedHostPolicy, MatchedNativePolicy)
-- Alerts filtered by operation (Process, File, Network, Capabilities)
+- Logs filtered by operation (Process, File, Network, Capabilities)
-- Alerts filtered by action (Allow, Audit, Block)
+- Logs filtered by action (Allow, Audit, Block)

-Kibana and ElastiSearch can be part of a Stateful set that runs in the node where grp
+Kibana and ElastiSearch will be a part of StatefulSet that can run in any node

 3. **FluentD**